 Skip to main content

-Horizon Europe: Portugal raises 36 million euros in projects
+Horizon Europe: Portugal secures an additional €36 million in projects

-Recent results from Horizon Europe, referring to the last Calls 2022 and the first Calls 2023, made it possible to raise another 36 million euros in European Research Council Calls , Marie Sklodowska-Curie Actions, Research Infrastructures and the Widening & ERA program, programs whose support for the national scientific community is coordinated by FCT within the context of the PERIN network.
+Recent results from Horizon Europe, referring to Calls last Calls 2022 and the first calls of 2023, have enabled us to secure an additional €36 million in Calls the European Research Council, Marie Sklodowska-Curie Actions, Research Infrastructures, and the Widening & ERA program, programs whose support for the national scientific community is coordinated by FCT within the context of the PERIN network.

 European Research Council (ERC)

-The European Research Council (ERC) has selected two proposals led by researchers working in Portugal that were on the reserve list for the 2022 Consolidator Grant and Advanced Grant Calls Pedro Leão, a researcher at CIIMAR and lecturer at the Faculty of Sciences of the University of Porto, will receive 2 million euros to strengthen research in the field of biotechnology.
-Pedro Leão was also funded in 2017 by the ERC under the Starting Grant.
-Ana Vaz Milheiro, a researcher at Dinâmia'CET-IUL and the Center for African Studies at the University of Porto, will receive 2.5 million euros to give a new dimension to her work on colonial architecture produced in the former Portuguese diaspora.
-Ana Vaz Milheiro is also coordinating the COST action "European Middle Class Mass Housing".
+The European Research Council (ERC) has selected two proposals led by researchers working in Portugal that were on the reserve list for Calls 2022 Calls Grant and Advanced Grant Calls .
+Pedro Leão, a researcher at CIIMAR and professor at the Faculty of Sciences of the University of Porto, will receive €2 million to strengthen research in the field of biotechnology.
+It should be noted that Pedro Leão was also funded in 2017 by the ERC under the Starting Grant.
+Ana Vaz Milheiro, a researcher at Dinâmia'CET-IUL and the Center for African Studies at the University of Porto, will receive €2.5 million in funding to give a new dimension to her work on colonial architecture produced in the former Portuguese diaspora.
+Ana Vaz Milheiro also coordinates the COST action "European Middle Class Mass Housing."

-With these results Portugal has reached the mark of 70 million euros raised under the ERC in the first two years of Calls.
-In the previous Horizon 2020 framework program (2014-2020), the country raised around 150 million euros.
+With these results, Portugal has reached the milestone of €70 million raised under the ERC in the first two years of Calls.
+In the previous Horizon 2020 framework program (2014-2020), the country raised around €150 million.

 Marie Sklodowska-Curie Actions (MSCA)